- Helpful Tips

 We have a number of undercover picnic areas around the zoo.
 These cannot be pre-booked and are available on a first come, first served basis.
 Please download and see our Schools Map showing all of these locations.
 During wet, cold weather we recommend schools eat inside the Giraffe Building.
 Please note that schools eating packed lunches are not allowed to eat inside our food outlets or café.

 If you would like to store lunch boxes, please ask at the Discovery Centre.
-Lunch storage is not available during December.
+Lunch storage is not available during November and December due to our Christmas Grotto.

 If your older students plan to eat at our food outlets, please be aware that on quieter days some of them may not be open.
 The main café, Penguinis, is always open.
 On busy days there are often queues at our food outlets.
 To avoid the queues eat outside of the peak times of 11:30-1:30.